simonw/shot-scraper/README.md

 When using `--selector` the height and width, if provided, will set the size of the browser window when the page is loaded but the resulting screenshot will still be the same dimensions as the element on the page.

+Sometimes a page will not have completely loaded before a screenshot is taken.
+You can use `--wait X` to wait the specified number of milliseconds after the page load event has fired before taking the screenshot:

+    shot-scraper https://simonwillison.net/ --wait 2000 -o after-wait.png

 You can use custom JavaScript to modify the page after it has loaded (after the 'onload' event has fired) but before the screenshot is taken using the `--javascript` option:

     shot-scraper https://simonwillison.net/ -o simonwillison-pink.png \